Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 ==================================== Description ====================================

-This plugin is able to load google spreadsheet data as WordPress tables.
+Display Google Spreadsheet data to WordPress table in just a few clicks and keep the data always synced.
+Organize and display all your spreadsheet data in your WordPress quickly and effortlessly.

 For usage of this plugin watch the full video  https://vimeo.com/526189502

 Sheets To WP Table Live Sync is a WordPress plugin with new concept to facilitate anyone showing Spreadsheet data directly to WordPress website with fastest way in just a few clicks.
 Organize and display all your spreadsheet data in your WordPress quickly and effortlessly.
 Order up all your tables in the simplest way possible.